Knowledge Base

 PowerShell

-PowerShell is the only method that allows you to set the values of all user attributes corresponding to placeholders used in the template editor of CodeTwo Email Signatures for Office 365.
+PowerShell is the only method that allows you to set the values of all user attributes corresponding to placeholders used in the template editor of CodeTwo Email Signatures 365.
 Follow the steps below to modify the attributes via PowerShell:

 1. Connect to your Microsoft 365 using PowerShell.
 See this article to learn how to do that.